Sergeant Robert Aubrey Campbell

 ADVICE TO FAMILY

-His wife received notice of his award which read “I have much pleasure in forwarding hereunder copy of extract from Third Supplement No 30636 to the London Gazette dated 16th April 1918, relating to the conspicuous services rendered by your husband, No 287 Sergeant RAF Campbell, DCM, 42nd Battalion
+His wife received notice of his award which read “I have much pleasure in forwarding hereunder copy of extract from Third Supplement No 30636 to the London Gazette dated 16th April 1918, relating to the conspicuous services rendered by your husband, No 287 Sergeant RAF Campbell, DCM, 42nd Battalion.
+The above has been promulgated in the Commonwealth of Australia Gazette No 137 dated 30th August 1918”

 GOING HOME

-Shortly after the award was recorded, Alec was listed for return to Australia.
+Shortly after the award was recorded, Robert was listed for return to Australia.
 His medical condition was evidently considered sufficient to prevent further service in the field, and on 4 January 1918 he was placed among those to be repatriated.
 Administrative entries over the following weeks show him moving through the final staging posts of AIF personnel in England, the paperwork culminating in his discharge from the overseas establishment at Sutton Veny on 24 January 1918.
-With his health still fragile but his distinguished service formally recognised, Alec now prepared for the long voyage home.
+With his health still fragile but his distinguished service formally recognised, Robert now prepared for the long voyage home.
 He returned on the Dunvegan Castle and was discharged on 10th August 1918

 FOR HIS SERVICE